Lung-bioengineering-regeneration-lab/human_PCLS_BISQUE/README.md

 ```

 Additionally, we needed to reduce the size of the dataset, we therefore
-reduced the number cells in each cellytype by 50% by randomly selecting
+reduced the number cells in each celltype by 50% by randomly selecting
 cells from each celltype from each patient.
 This approach is intended to
-retain the heterogeneity between subjects and equal effect distribution
+retain the heterogeneity between subjects and equally effect
-from each subject.
+distribution from each subject.

 ``` r
 ###Reduce the number of cells for each cell type, from each patient, by fraction